WHAT IS PBIS ?

 PBIS is a research based, systematic approach to teaching expected behaviors.
 It includes a three level system to address behavior needs and expectations school-wide, in classrooms and for students with at-risk behaviors.
 Behaviors are explicitly taught and reinforced through positive behavior supports.

-WHAT CAN PARENTS DO TO SUPPORT PBIS and PAWS ?
+WHAT CAN PARENTS DO TO SUPPORT PBIS and LEAD ?

 Where can I find more information on PBIS?